VincentDirks/SplunkDockerCompose/README.md

 This should retain the service during redeploys, it should only need to be done once when creating the environment.

 ## Notes
+* The SPLUNK_PASSWORD is used in the first execution of the Splunk image to set the admin password, thereafter it is used as that value.
-In cloudlets the docker-compose.yml file does not seem to be refreshed during restarts, nor redeploys.
+* In cloudlets the docker-compose.yml file does not seem to be refreshed during restarts, nor redeploys.
 (Or at least I haven't found an action yet that does).
 To manually update the repo files, you can SSH to the node, and execute

 ```
 cd /root/application